 There is plenty to do within the city of San Francisco but if you have a few extra days, a trip to the wine country in Napa or Sonoma can be done in a day.
 We love visiting the Point Reyes National Seashore, a vast expanse of protected coastline in Northern California’s Marin County – it is one of the windiest places so go prepared with some jackets.
 On the way to Point Reyes, you can spend some time on the trails at Muir Woods National Monument.
 It is part of California’s Golden Gate National Recreation Area, just north of San Francisco and known for its towering redwood trees.

-More pictures from the trip
+More Photos from our SFO trip

 Dutch artist Lin Utzon designed the walls which flank the Martin Luther King Jr. Memorial and Waterfall as sculpted and silvered forms to reflect the surrounding nuances of water, sky, and landscape.
 These fluted granite walls, emblazoned with immense silvered fissures, adjust to changes in sunlight and weather.
 YBG’s granite paving pattern also designed by Utzon, creates a sense of movement and guides visitors walking through the gardens.